Strobesstrobes

 Table of Contents

-• How do you discover a GraphQL schema?
+• How do you recover a GraphQL schema?

 • How do you test authorization in GraphQL?

-• How do you secure a GraphQL API?
+• How do you fix what a GraphQL test finds?

 • Frequently asked questions